decretist/Dissertation/Chapter1/chapter1.md

 academic discipline.
-His imposition of a consistent interpretive framework (hermeneutic) on the inherited and internally contradictory mass of canonical texts transformed them into a coherent system of law.
+His imposition of a consistent interpretive framework (hermeneutic) on the inherited and internally contradictory mass of canonical texts transformed them into a coherent system of substantive law.
 A generation before Gratian, Ivo of Chartres (†1115) had proposed the possibility of such a program in the preface to his own canonical collections, but he left its application to his readers.
 Gratian demonstrated that Ivo's program could in fact be